Endometriosis Treatment in San Francisco, CA

 - Surgery is typically recommended only when symptoms are very severe, other treatments haven’t worked, or you are having infertility problems.
 During surgery, the endometriosis growths are removed, which provides short term relief from pain.

-If you’re experience severe pain related to your period, are having problems with infertility, and experience heavy periods, schedule an appointment to talk with board-certified gynecologist, Dr. Leslie Kardos about endometriosis by calling (415) 426-7859 or filling out our online appointment request form.
+If you’re experience severe pain related to your period, are having problems with infertility, and experience heavy periods, schedule an appointment to talk with board-certified gynecologist, Dr. Leslie Kardos.
+To schedule your endometriosis consultation at our gynecology office in San Francisco, please call (415) 426-7859 or request an appointment through our secure online form.